-While politicians are usually concerned about the public opinion on their actions, many of them seem to forget that they can use influencer marketing to improve their reputation.
+While politicians are usually concerned about public opinion on their actions, many forget that they can use influencer marketing to improve their reputation.

 If you are a politician, it is time to be concerned with the power of social media.
-Social media users can have an impact on your campaigns and possibly affect future elections.
+Social media users can impact your campaigns and possibly affect future elections.

-Influencer marketing is a powerful way to influence people, and it’s more effective than traditional advertising.
+Influencer marketing is a powerful way to influence people and is more effective than traditional advertising.
 Because of this, politicians should start using it now!